fabiorafaelcoutada/disquiet-colab-homepage/src/content/team/fabio-cunha.md

 # 6. NEW ABOUT ME SECTION
 aboutMe: |
-  I'm an Electronics Engineer with focus in Embedded Systems and Power Electronics.
+  As an Electronics Engineer specializing in Embedded Systems and Power Electronics, I heavily prioritize research, believing that complex modern systems require building upon existing knowledge.

-  It's rare for me to make a decision without confirming what was already done before, by the engineers that prepared the world we live in at the moment: right now one brain isn't enough for all the complexity expected in cyber-physical systems, so I do research beforehand, whenever there's information.

-  I've been working with Arm MCUs (STM32 - mostly Cortex-M4 and Cortex-M7, Nordic nRF52840, and the Cortex-M33 with trustzone capabilities from NXP) using either mbed OS (mostly with Keil RTX RTOS profile), the HAL given by the vendors, or the open-source library libopncm3.

-  I've also used FreeRTOS for personal projects (but I need to improve that experience to focus on Amazon IoT stack).
-I'm also actively testing the new world that appeared in front of my eyes that is Zephyr.
-For an engineer that uses Yocto it's amazing to generate development environments seamlessly for both worlds.
+  My experience spans both microcontrollers and high-level embedded Linux.
+I'm proficient with Arm Cortex-M MCUs (like STM32, Nordic, and NXP) using mbed OS, vendor HALs, and FreeRTOS, and I am currently exploring Zephyr.

-  I can also say with confidence that I can create custom Linux-based systems for ARM Cortex-A devices using Yocto and buildroot, and that includes AMD Xilinx Zynq SoCs (that's my main development board for personal projects), Atmel chips, and Altera Stratix SoCs.
+  I am also confident in creating custom Linux systems using Yocto and Buildroot for Arm Cortex-A devices, including Xilinx Zynq and Altera SoCs.
+My interests are expanding into Android (AOSP) development, with a goal of mastering Lineage OS.

-  I'm also venturing in Android custom ROM development using AOSP and, after absorbing the knowledge needed to be fully independent (HAL and kernel), Lineage OS somewhere in the not-so-distant future.

-  At the moment, I'm focused in the usage of neural networks and openvino framework, inside of Microchip’s Polarfore SoC, that incorporates RISCV64 cores interfaced with the FPGA area, using a custom buildroot sdk that includes modules to access CNN vector processors, that accelerate all the most used CNN networks and framework’s available.

-  All I can say is that nothing is impossible if I have the time to read the documentation.
+  Currently, my focus is on implementing neural networks using OpenVINO on Microchip PolarFire RISC-V SoCs, utilizing their built-in FPGA and CNN accelerators.
+I operate on the principle that nothing is impossible given the time to read the documentation.

+  Nothing is impossible, if I have the time to read the documentation.
 ---